-The ability to manage stress well is a key part of academic success.
-Our “Managing Stress at University (Undergraduate)” materials are thorough and will help you choose from a variety of strategies to gain perspective, find balance, and manage your stress at university.
+The ability to effectively manage stress is a key part of academic success.
+The information presented in the modules and resources below present a variety of strategies to help you gain perspective, find balance, and manage your stress at university.

 Looking for something short and sweet?
-Read our quick tips on stress management.
+Scroll down for some quick tips on stress management.

 1. Identify your sources of distress (e.g., behind in work, poor understanding of new material, unclear expectations on assignments, ESL demands, tight finances, loneliness, trying to do too many activities).